RADAR-base/radar-upload-source-connector/README.md

       # port: 22  # sftp port already defaults to 22
       user: ...  # sftp username
       # password: ...  # sftp password.
 Prefer to use the keyfile

-      keyFile: </path/to/private/ssh/key>  # path to private SSH key.
+      # Private SSH key.
 Can be replaced with password if needed.
+      # If a docker container is used, this key should be mounted in a volume.
+      keyFile: </path/to/private/ssh/key>
       # keyPassphrase: ...  # SSH key passphrase, if any.
       # root: .  # root folder to store images to.
 Defaults to login directory.
       advertizedUrl: sftp://<my-hostname>  # advertized URL to reference path from.
 May include a base path if needed.